deusanyjunior/ColorPickerOSC/README.md

 Actually, the UnicastUDP is the only protocol available.
 The settings have options to define the IP and Port.

+The OSC messages follow the structure:
+- /colorpickerosc float float float float

+The float order depends on the color mode:
+- ARGB
+- RGBA

 TODO:
 - add Multicast support
 - add preference option to change the OSC mapping
+- send values regularly

 #### License